-I now understood why she had 21 archive boxes with paperwork from the old house stored in the garage – filled with binders (compiled by her late husband), magazines, journals, photo albums and masses of loose pieces of papers.
+I now understood why she had 21 archive boxes with paperwork from the old house stored in the garage – filled with binders (compiled by her late husband), magazines, journals, photo albums, and masses of loose pieces of paper.

 And since her move into the new apartment about 7 weeks ago, Ellen had started to gather a new pile of paperwork, sitting on her kitchen counter.

-The paperwork-organising system should ‘respect’ the organiser’s personality.
+The paperwork-management system should ‘respect’ the organiser’s personality.

-We talked about different approaches of paper organisation but quickly agreed that to make it work for Ellen we had to decide on a clear and very simple way to get – and keep – the papers organised.
+We talked about different approaches to paperwork management but quickly agreed that to make it work for Ellen we had to find a clear and very simple way to get – and keep – the papers organised.

-In total, it took us three 4-hour sessions to clear up all paperwork which had accumulated in Ellen’s life.
+In total, it took us three 4-hour sessions to clear up all the paperwork that had accumulated in Ellen’s life.